devsavage/savagecraft-master/README.md

-SavageCraft v7 is now in Beta!
+SavageCraft v7 is Released!
 ===========
-Total Mods: 148!
+Total Mods: 155
+Current Version: 7.5.6

 SavageCraft v7 is my biggest pack yet!
-Total Mods: 141
 This is just a personal repo for my files.
 You are welcome to take a look here.
 This is my perosnal Minecraft Mod List for Minecraft Version 1.6.4.